-Other invested assets include privately held investments and promissory notes.
-Privately held investments are carried at cost and given that there is no readily available market for these to trade in, management believes cost accurately reflects fair value.
-The promissory notes are carried at cost which management believes reflects fair value.
+Other invested assets include privately held investments and a promissory note.
+Other invested assets are carried at face value and given that there is no readily available market for these to trade in, management believes face value accurately reflects fair value.